imlauera/WizFlash/README.md

 ```

 *If you had any kind of issues running this, please let me know, I'm very active here and I'll make sure to read your message.*
+*Also I'm open to listen to any advice you may have.*